 EQUIPMENT OPERATOR I: Performs complex (journey-level) equipment operations work.
 Works under general supervision, with limited latitude for the use of initiative and independent judgment.
-Employees at this level may routinely assist other staff in performing work of greater complexity.

-Note: Any senior-level employee (levels II-IV) may serve in a lead role; however, lead responsibilities are typically found at levels III and IV of this job classification series.
+Note: Senior-level employees (levels II and III) may serve in a lead role; however, lead responsibilities within this job classification series will typically be found at the level III.
 Senior-level employees may perform the full range of work identified in the levels preceding their own, and/or may coordinate or oversee that work for others.
 Factors that may distinguish between senior levels include the scope of responsibility, oversight, and authority; the types of equipment operated; the complexity of the projects performed; and the employee's related experience, education, and certifications.